Rapper Iggy Azalea leads American Music Award nominations

 English pop star Charli XCX and singer Jason Derulo announced the nominations in five categories on the ABC early news show "Good Morning America."

 Charli XCX will also perform at the three-hour awards ceremony for the first time.
 The Nov.
-23 show will be broadcast live from the Nokia Theater in Los Angeles.
+23 show will be broadcast live from the Nokia Theatre in Los Angeles.

 The American Music Awards nominees and winners are chosen by the public, who vote online and via Twitter.